oracle-livelabs/apex/apex-professional-hol19/migrating-applications.md

 In this lab, You will create Installation scripts and Data Packages to export Database objects along with Data.
 Then you will export the **DEMO PROJECTS** Application along with supporting objects and import it into another workspace.

-In the second part of the lab, You will be using Remote Deployment to deploy your Application from Development to UAT.
-The ORDS feature, **REST Enabled SQL** is not available for **apex.oracle.com** users.
-Therefore, you will not be able to perform this lab in the hosted instance apex.oracle.com.
-You should be using **APEX Service** or **APEX on Autonomous Database** options for this lab.

 Estimated Time: 10 minutes

 ### Objectives